richafnu/Viva/Viva/glint/setup/preview-manage-enable-engage-programs.md

    When reviewing the introduction and summary for each item, ensure that:

    - Rating scale is as expected
-   - Rating scale labels are written as expected (Strongly Disagree/Strongly Agree)
+   - Rating scale labels are written as expected (Strongly Disagree - Strongly Agree)
    - Comments are available
    - Items aren't skippable unless intended
    - Macros appear as values